mparker2/mparker_phd_thesis/chapter_6/text.md

 ### Plant growth conditions and drug treatments

-* Growth conditions & drug treatments for qPCR
-* Growth conditions & drug treatments for RNAseq
-* Growth conditions for sanger sequencing
+All experiments used Arabidopsis thaliana Columbia (Col-0) ecotype and all mutant plants used were of Col-0 background.
+For all experiments seeds were surface sterilised, stratified for 2-3 days at 4°C then sown on vertical plates containing Murashige & Skoog (MS) agar with 1% sucrose and 0.8% agar and transferred to growth cabinets at constant light at 23°C (growth time refers to the time after transfer to growth cabinet).
+Seedlings used for qPCR and RNAseq were grown for 7 days on MS plates, treated for 6 hours by flooding the plate with MS liquid media containing the drug after which roots and shoots are harvested separately.
+Drugs used were N-Methyl Mesoporphyrin (Frontier Scientific, NMM580), Berberine (Sigma B3251) and Cyclohexamide (Sigma C7698).
+For combined Cyclohexamide and NMM treatment, plants were pretreated for 2 hours with Cyclohexamide before adding NMM and treating for a further 6 hours.

 ### RNA extraction for qPCR and RNAseq

 Total nucleic acid isolation protocol was carried out by phenol-chloroform extraction as described by White and Kaper (1989).
 The resulting pellets were resuspended in sterile water and stored at -80C.
 The RNA concentration and quality was checked using the NanoDrop 1000 Spectrophotometer (ThermoScientific).
+DNA contamination was removed using DNase I (Sigma AMPD1).

 ### RNAseq analysis